We're Rich Again

 We're Rich Again is a 1934 American comedy-drama film directed by William A. Seiter and starring Edna May Oliver, Billie Burke, and Marian Nixon.
 It is based on the play And Who Will Be Clever by Alden Nash.

-Plot
+Premise

 In Santa Barbara, California, the formerly wealthy Page family tries to stave off bill collectors and repossessors for three days until Carolyn marries a rich man.